howardkyu/Lightrail-API-V2-Docs/docs/home.md

 **ValueStores:** Value stored in Lightrail, whether it represents a gift card, account credits / loyalty points, or a promotional offer, are stored as ValueStores.
 ValueStores are created from a template called Programs.

-**Programs:** A Program defines default properties for the ValueStores created from them.
+**Programs:** Defines default properties for the ValueStores created from them.
 A ValueStore can be thought of as an instance of the value, and the Program defines its properties and format.

 ![ValueStore and Program Diagram](https://raw.githubusercontent.com/Giftbit/Lightrail-API-V2-Docs/examples_to_docs20/docs/assets/ValueStores%20Programs%20Diagram.png)

 ##### Sources
-The way a ValueStore is referenced in `sources` depends its `access` property.
+The way a ValueStore is referenced in `sources` depends on its `access` property.
 This defines how it is accessed and is the second property in the `sources` object.
 The values are:

  - **`customerId`:** Value is attached directly to a Customer (see the [create customer documentation](https://lightrailapi.docs.apiary.io/#reference/0/customers/create-customer) for details on creating Customers).
 This will cause the `orders` endpoint to consider all ValueStores associated with that customer and will resolve the complexity of applying them in the correct order.

- - **`secureCode`:** A unique-unguessable code and is most commonly used by gift cards and unique promotion codes.
+ - **`secureCode`:** A unique and unguessable code, most commonly used by gift cards and single-use promotion codes.

- - **`publicCode`:** Usually a human-readable code like `EASYMONEY` which is displayed to many users.
+ - **`publicCode`:** Usually a human-readable code, like `EASYMONEY`, which is displayed to many users.

  - **`valueStoreId`:** Directly refers to a ValueStore.